 Basically, respond to genuine contact.
 You do this.
 I do that.
 The rule of reciprocity.
 I will give you this.
 You give me that.
-We agree the exchange is equal.
+You agree the exchange is equal.

 Use ethics for making friends.
 Help each other out.
 To buy goods and services at a fair price.
 It follows, sell items and labor fairly.
 In order to trust each other online based on your track record of interaction.
 Like for like.